juliomeinerz/jogomemoria_js/README.md

-A simple memory game using HTML, CSS and JavaScript
+A simple memory game using HTML, CSS and JavaScript.

+Images not included in this repository.